Kylie Jenner Looks Like A Brunette Bombshell In Her Latest Cleavage-Baring Instagram Update

 Kylie Jenner looks like a brunette bombshell in her latest Instagram update.
 The Keeping Up with the Kardashians star is seen sitting in a tan leather chair as she bends over to expose her chest in a skimpy little top.

 In the sexy snapshot, Kylie leans forward to touch a black stool that one of her feet is also resting on.
-Jenner stuns in a white one-shoulder top, which boasted a cut-out in the middle to flaunt her ample cleavage.
+Jenner stuns in a white one-shoulder top, which boasted a cutout in the middle to flaunt her ample cleavage.

 The makeup mogul put all of her curves on full display in the picture as she also donned a pair of wide-legged slacks with one side pulled up to showcase her long, lean legs and sexy white heels.
 The outfit also showed off Kylie’s toned arms and curvy hips as she posed with an old school cellphone up to her ear.